Scott8790/post-install-config/README.md

 <p>
 Admin Panel -> Agents -> Add New

-  Jane and John Doe (assign to department and/or teams as necessary)
+  Jane and John Doe (assign to department and teams as necessary)

 </p>